Concordium/concordium.github.io/source/mainnet/net/references/grpc2.rst

  gRPC V2 documentation
 ======================

-Since version 4.5.0 the concordium node, in addition to the legacy :ref:`gRPC API<grpc-documentation>`, supports a new API that has a much more detailed schema definition, and does not rely on JSON responses.
+Since version 4.5.0 the Concordium node, in addition to the legacy :ref:`gRPC API<grpc-documentation>`, supports a new API that has a much more detailed schema definition, and does not rely on JSON responses.
 It also supports streaming responses in cases where there is a lot of data, and supports subscribing to new blocks and finalizations.

-The new V2 interface enables access to all the data that the original, V1, interface, but in addition supports new endpoints, such as the ability to retrieve the entire smart contract state.
+The new V2 interface enables access to the same data as the original V1 interface, but in addition supports new endpoints, such as the ability to retrieve the entire smart contract state.

-The original gRPC interface is going to enter maintenance mode and is going to be deprecated in the future.
+The original gRPC interface is going into maintenance mode and will be deprecated in the future.

 The `in-depth documentation